-Verba 1963; Verba and Nie 1972; Wolfinger and Rosenstone 1980).
-One of the most prominent arguments in this literature is that citizens with a higher socio-economic status are better informed than less-educated and lower-income citizens.
+One of the most prominent arguments in this literature is that citizens with a higher socioeconomic status are better informed than less-educated and lower-income citizens.
 This should make them less likely to selectively abstain in simultaneous elections.
-We also have reason to believe that older people are less likely to selectively abstain, because they tend to have become more involved with public affairs and more connected with their communities.
+By the same token, many demographic characteristics are correlated with resources of importance for the turnout decision, and also with benefits that individuals derive from the act of voting.
+Older people are less likely to selectively abstain, because they tend to have become more involved with public affairs and more connected with their communities.
 For similar reasons, geographical mobility may matter: people who have lived longer in a particular municipality are expected to be less likely to selectively abstain in local elections.
 Mobility could also be associated with the costs of voting.
 People who have recently moved to a new municipality may be less familiar with the local political environment and will therefore have to exert more effort into finding a suitable candidate or party.

-The relationship between gender and immigrant background, and selective participation is more ambiguous from a theoretical perspective.
+In many cases, the association between individual-level traits and selective abstention is ambiguous.
 Kostelka, Blais, and Gidengil (2019), for example, argue that women are less psychologically engaged in politics and thus less likely to vote in second-order elections.
 In contrast, authors such as Carreras (2018) have suggested that women exhibit a higher sense of civic duty than men.
 This should instead make them less likely to selectively abstain.
-Similarly, it is unclear how people with an immigrant background turn out to vote in elections at different levels.
+Moreover, it is unclear how people with an immigrant background turn out to vote in elections at different levels.
 On the one hand, immigrants may come from lower socio-economic backgrounds, and they might experience language barriers to acquiring political information especially at lower-level elections.
 Then again, naturalization might play some role and increase voter participation, for instance, by boosting the feeling of social inclusion (Bevelander and Pendakur 2011).

-&lt;sup>4Those eligible to vote are automatically registered as voters in all elections.
-Thus, geographical mobility cannot affect (selective) turnout through registration costs in our case (c.f.
-Highton 2000).
+Note that, in our context, those eligible to vote are automatically registered as voters in all elections.
+Thus, geographical mobility cannot affect (selective) turnout through registration costs in our case (Highton 2000; Squire, Wolfinger, and Glass 1987).

-Empirical Analysis
+4 Empirical Analysis

 We estimate a linear probability model (using OLS) to quantify the connection between voter characteristics and selective abstention in Swedish elections.
 We regress an indicator variable for selective abstention-multiplied by 100 so that the coefficients can be interpreted in terms of percentage points-on a set of covariates.
+Besides characteristics that influence voting behavior at the individual level, there are number of institutional and other macro-level factors that may play a role.
+To keep the electoral environment fixed, our specifications control for municipality fixed effects.
+That way, we control for all factors that are common to all voters voting in a particular municipality, such as the probability of being pivotal for the election outcome.
+However, the results are virtually identical should we omit these fixed effects (Appendix Table B1).
 We measure selective abstention using two indicator variables: (i) turning out to vote in at least one of the three elections but abstaining in at least one, or (ii) voting only in either the local or the national election which are more salient elections than the regional election.
-The regression results are reported in Table 1.5